earthly/website/blog/_posts/2021-01-01-brown-green-language.md

 </div>

 TIOBE and StackOverflow have different ideas of what a programming language is.
-To overcome this, we have to normalize the two lists by removing HTML/CSS, Shell Scrips, and VBA.[^3]
+To overcome this, we have to normalize the two lists by removing HTML/CSS, Shell Scripts, and VBA.[^3]

 <div class="notice--info">
 **Removed Language:** Not measured the same by TIOBE and StackOverflow